 Wine in the Woods is one of the premier events in the region and a source of pride for Howard County.
 The entire Department of Howard County Recreation and Parks has worked together as a team to produce this event.
 The Festival has been voted Best Outdoor event by Columbia Magazine in 1997 and 1998 and awarded Best Annual Festival in Howard County by Howard Magazine for the past five years.
 It has become a tradition and a mainstay for the local community and beyond, becoming a sparkling tourist attraction that brings visitors from far and wide.
 How did Wine in the Woods become this unique gem in Howard County?

-In 1990 the great success of the Carroll County Wine festival over its five years of operation inspired Paul Farragut, then a County Councilman for District 4 in Columbia, to convince colleagues that a Wine Festival might be a good tourism event for Howard County.
-This idea was shared with the administration who then requested the Department of Recreation and Parks investigate the possibility of Howard County hosting a wine festival.
+In 1990 the success of the Carroll County Wine festival over its five years of operation inspired Paul Farragut, then a County Councilman for District 4 in Columbia, to convince colleagues that a Wine Festival might be a good tourism event for Howard County.
+This idea was shared with the Administration who then requested the Department of Recreation and Parks investigate the possibility of Howard County hosting a wine festival.

 We look forward to many more years of Wine in the Woods!